magstewart/wildfire-project/README.md

 ### Business Understanding

 Washington’s Department of Natural Resources is required by law to recover the suppression costs of wildfires in state or protected lands, whenever the fire was criminally or negligently caused.
+A cause investigation is carried out for every fire, but only those caused by human activity will yield a return for the state.
 With more than 1000 wildfires occurring all across Washington every year, identifying the fires that are most likely to be human-caused could enable prioritization and more efficient use of department resources.

 | ![2014_fires_map.png](app/static/img/2014_fires_map.png) |
 |:--:|